PavanRangani/docs/docs/prd/incentive-stock/grant.md

 And: Move that grant from `Active` to `Disposed` tab

 ## Restore

+### UX Rule

 - Only Disposed grant can be restored
-- For `Stock Grant`
+- For `Stock Grant` type of incentive stock
   - Show `Restore` action in vertmore.
   - On click, restored that grant.
 - For other types of incentive stock
-  - When user perform a `Undo` action in the vesting schedule then that grant is consider as `Active ` grant.
+  - When a user performs the  `Undo` action in any of the vesting schedules, the grant is considered as an `Active ` grant.

--
+### UI Rule

+Mockup //TODO

 ## Browse Grant

 ### UX Rule

 - Show proper message when no Incentive Stock available.
+- Shows `ACTIVE` and `DISPOSED` grant in separate tabs.
+- Show count with each tab title.
 - Grants are shown under Incentive stock.
 Each Incentive stock has own add button and vertmore action.
 - Under each Incentive stock, grants are grouped by its type `NQSO`, `ISO` , `RSA` , `RSU ` & `Carried Interest`.
 - For each types, show separate table.
 Sequence of each type table is : `Non-Qualified Stock Option`, `Incentive Stock Option`, `Restricted Stock Award`, `Restricted Stock Unit`, `Stock Grant` & `Carried Interest`.